What should your credit score be to buy a house?

 Maintaining good credit throughout the homebuying process

-Check your credit sooner rather than later.
-That way, if you find any credit issues on your report, you'll have time to take care of them and boost your credit score before a mortgage lender reviews your credit.
+If you’re thinking of buying a home, it’s a good idea to check your credit score sooner rather than later.
+That way, if you find any credit issues on your report, you'll have time to take care of them and look for ways to improve your credit score before you apply for mortgage

-Applying for a mortgage preapproval, finding a home, getting the final mortgage approval, and then pulling off the final house closing often takes between six weeks and three months, but prepare for it to take longer.
+The process from applying for a mortgage to moving into your new home often takes between six weeks and three months, but it can certainly take longer.
 During this time, it's important to maintain good credit so nothing throws a wrench into your final mortgage approval.

-To prevent any credit issues that could result in less favourable mortgage terms, prevent a final approval, or damage your credit, remember to do the following.
+To prevent any credit issues that could negatively impact your mortgage application, remember to do the following.

 - Avoid completing multiple mortgage applications with different lenders in a short time frame.
 This may flag you as a credit seeker and lower your credit score.